Jman420/menrva/PORTABLE_DEV_ENV.md

   - VirtualBox
   - OS Installer ISO
   - DiskGenius
-  - Large Blank USB Drive (82GB minimum for OS; 132GB recommended for daily driver equivalent)
+  - USB Drive or External Drive (82GB minimum for OS; 132GB recommended for daily driver equivalent)

 ## Creating EFI/ESP Partition
+  - IMPORTANT : EFI Partition must be within the first 2.2TB of the disk
+  - IMPORTANT : EFI Partition must be FAT32 File System
+  - RECOMMENDED : EFI Partition should be the first partition
+  - RECOMMENDED : EFI Partition should be between 100-500MB
   - Run DiskGenius
   - Click on the USB Drive from the list on the left
   - Right click in the 'Partitions' list
-  - Select 'ESP/MSR Partition'
+  - Select 'Create ESP/MSR Partition'
-  - Adjust the size of the ESP Partition if needed (between 100-500MB)
+  - Adjust the size of the ESP Partition if needed
   - Uncheck the 'Create MSR partition' checkbox
   - Click OK Button
   - Click 'Save All' Button at top right of Window